jonathanperrie/jonathanperrie.github.io/blog/phd_recap.md

 ## GeoMx data

 GeoMx is like bulk RNA-seq except an experimentalist will have selected specific regions of the tissue to probe.
 NanoString (Bruker) provides coordinates, nuclei counts, sequencing read statistics, and morphology protein channel files.
 Every spot will contain 100-1k cells with gene measurements in aggregate.
-We sampled spots from the alveoli inflammed with pneumonitis and the granuloma core and mantle regions.
+We sampled spots from the alveoli inflamed with pneumonitis and the granuloma core and mantle regions.

 <img
     src="../data/man1_sup2.png"